israr-003/HomeoInvent/PROJECT_DOCUMENTATION.md

 ## Introduction

-HomeoInvent is a comprehensive web application designed to help people manage their homeopathic medicine collection and learn about natural remedies.
-The project was built using modern web technologies with a focus on database design and management for organizing medicine inventory, tracking learning progress, and providing intelligent health guidance.
+HomeoInvent is a comprehensive full-stack web application designed to help people manage their homeopathic medicine collection and learn about natural remedies.
+The project was built using modern web technologies with a strong focus on database design and management for organizing medicine inventory, tracking learning progress, and providing AI-powered intelligent health guidance through DeepSeek R1 via OpenRouter API.

+### Technology Stack
+- **Frontend**: React with TypeScript, Vite, TailwindCSS, Shadcn/UI
+- **Backend**: Express.js with TypeScript, RESTful API design
+- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **AI Integration**: DeepSeek R1 model via OpenRouter API for all intelligent features
+- **Deployment**: Replit cloud platform with automatic scaling

 ### Project Overview
 - **Name**: HomeoInvent